nlipiarski/MCC/README.md

-# Maarshal Command Code: A Syntax Highlighter
+# Marshal Command Code: A Syntax Highlighter

 *Created by [Nathan Liparski](http://twitter.com/NateLipiarski) with input and testing by [Moesh](http://twitter.com/leMoesh).*

+Tweet @leMoesh for any issues with this version of MCC, or log with tag VSCode!

 ## Using MCC Will Make Your Code Maintainable